 The Guinness Sustainable Energy Fund is an equity fund.
 Investors should be willing and able to assume the risks of equity investing.
 The value of an investment and the income from it can fall as well as rise as a result of market and currency movement, and you may not get back the amount originally invested.
-The Fund invests only in companies involved in the energy sector; it is therefore susceptible to the performance of that one sector, and can be volatile.
-Details on the risk factors are included in the Fund's documentation, available on our website.
-The Fund is actively managed with the MSCI World Index used as a comparator benchmark only.
+The Fund invests only in companies involved in the energy sector; it is therefore susceptible to the performance of that one sector and can be volatile.
+Further details on the risk factors are included in the Fund's documentation, available on our website.